cl-volume-renderer/cl-volume-renderer/README.md

 Launch application: ./app/volume-renderer *nrrd-file* *hdr-environment-map*

+**Notice:** You can also use regular JPG or PNG files for the environment map.

-Controls:
+# Controls:
-* Movement: W,A,S,D,E,Q
+* Movement: W, A, S, D, E, Q
   * Modifier: Shift, Ctrl
 * Update frame: R

-Notice: You can also use regular jpg or png files for the environment map.

 # Platforms
 Tested on: